-Human dignity imposes both a "negative" obligation on the State to refrain from limiting the right and a "positive" obligation to protect the right from being limited by others.
-The scope of the daughter-rights, such as the right to equality and to freedom of expression, is different from what it would have been had they been recognized as independent rights.
-The daughter-rights are part of the bundle known as human dignity.
-Thus the daughter-right to equality encompasses only to characteristics of equality which are connected to human dignity.
-Discrimination which does not limit human dignity is not part of the daughter-right to equality, even if it could be part of the independent right to equality were it to be recognized.
-All the constitutional rights including those deriving from human dignity, are rights of the individual vis-à-vis the state authority.
+The right to human dignity imposes both a "negative" obligation on the State to refrain from limiting the right, and a "positive" obligation to protect the right from being limited by others.
+The scope of the subordinate rights, such as the rights to equality and to freedom of expression, is different from what it would have been had they been recognized as independent rights.
+The subordinate rights remain a part of the bundle known as human dignity.
+Thus, the subordinate right to equality encompasses only those characteristics of equality which are connected to human dignity.
+Discrimination in a form that does not limit human dignity is not superseded by the subordinate right to equality – however, protection against such discrimination could have been included as a part of an independent right to equality, had such an independent right been recognized.
+All the constitutional rights, including those deriving from the right to human dignity, are rights of the individual vis-à-vis the state authority.
 They do not directly apply to relationships between individuals.

-All the constitutional rights, including of course the right to human dignity and its daughter rights, are relative.
+All the constitutional rights, including, of course, the right to human dignity and its subordinate rights, are relative.
 They are not absolute.
-Thus, they be limited.
-A limitation will be constitutional only if it is proportional.
-According to the (express and limited) rules of proportionality, the statutory limitation of a constitutional right will be constitutional, provided that it was imposed for a proper purpose; that a rational connection exists between realization of the purpose and the statutory measures taken; the limitation is necessary as the proper purpose cannot be realized by alternative means which would be less harmful to human right; and that proper balance exists between the marginal public benefit generated or the right being protected by the statutory means adopted and the marginal damage to the constitutional right caused by such statutory intervention.
+The significance of this characteristic is that limits can be properly imposed on these rights, in appropriate circumstances.
+Such limitations will be constitutional only if they are within the range allowed by the principle of proportionality.
+According to the (express and limited) rules of proportionality, a statutory limitation of a constitutional right will be constitutional if it has been imposed for a proper purpose; if a rational connection exists between the realization of the proper purpose and the statutory measures taken; the limitation is necessary because the proper purpose cannot be realized through alternative means that would be less harmful to the affected human right; and that there is a proper balance between the marginal public benefit generated or the right being protected by the statutory means adopted – on the one hand - and the marginal damage to the constitutional right caused by such statutory intervention – on the other hand.

 2. The Protection of Human Rights in Israel